HOLMS-lib/HOLMS/README.md

 ### STEP 2: Definition of a standard accessibility relation for each S
-The definition of a standard acessibility relation cannot be fully parametrized, at least following the approach presented in classical textbook.
+The definition of a standard acessibility relation cannot be fully parametrised, at least following the approach presented in classical textbook.

 Consequently, to avoid code repetions in `gen_completeness.ml` we will define a `GEN_STANDARD_REL` that is parametric to $S$ and $p$, but then we will complete the definition of the standard relation for each normal system in the spefic file of each system `S_completeness.ml` in a way that guarantees that conditions R1 and R2 holds.